woosting/turris-notes/howtos/lxc/container-creation.md

     cimport -c <containernaam> -u <username>`
     ```

     > Info: [Cimport](https://github.com/woosting/cimports) is a three-stage cascading script.
 The first stage copies an initialisation script into the container.
-That script is executed which in-turn downloads an [base-install](https://github.com/woosting/baseInst) script which actually populates the container with basic applications (using apt) and creates the user with the requested username.
+In the second that script is executed to downloads a [base-install](https://github.com/woosting/baseInst) script.
+During the third stage the base-install script actually populates the container with basic applications (using apt) and creates the user with the requested username.

     Grab a cup of coffee...